sanatem/NavalBattle-Ruby/README.md

-﻿# Simple and beautiful Naval Battle web game using Sinatra, ActiveRecord and SQLite.
+﻿A Simple and beautiful Naval Battle web game using Sinatra, ActiveRecord and SQLite.

 # About the Sinatra App Template